rust-lang/rfcs/text/3263-precise-pre-release-deps.md

 # Prior art
 [prior-art]: #prior-art

-Unknown, Cargo behavior to by default use the most compatible version is unique AFAIK most other tool assume `version = "=1.0.0"` for `version = "1.0.0"`.
+Cargo behavior to by default use the most compatible version is unique AFAIK most other tool assume `version = "=1.0.0"` for `version = "1.0.0"`.
 So this problem may be unique to Cargo.

-[Npm rules](https://docs.npmjs.com/cli/v6/using-npm/semver) follow the same than cargo for compatibility version but npm default to `=` for everything while Cargo default to `^`.
+[Npm rules](https://docs.npmjs.com/cli/v6/using-npm/semver#prerelease-tags) follow the same than cargo for compatibility version but npm default to `=` for everything while Cargo default to `^`.
+Npm clearly state they don't strictly follow semver precedence for pre-release:

+> For example, the range >1.2.3-alpha.3 would be allowed to match the version 1.2.3-alpha.7, but it would not be satisfied by 3.4.5-alpha.9, even though 3.4.5-alpha.9 is technically "greater than" 1.2.3-alpha.3 according to the SemVer sort rules.
+The version range only accepts prerelease tags on the 1.2.3 version.
+The version 3.4.5 would satisfy the range, because it does not have a prerelease flag, and 3.4.5 is greater than 1.2.3-alpha.7.

+They also reach the same conclusion:

+> The purpose for this behavior is twofold.
+First, prerelease versions frequently are updated very quickly, and contain many breaking changes that are (by the author's design) not yet fit for public consumption.
+Therefore, by default, they are excluded from range matching semantics.
+> Second, a user who has opted into using a prerelease version has clearly indicated the intent to use that specific set of alpha/beta/rc versions.
+By including a prerelease tag in the range, the user is indicating that they are aware of the risk.
+However, it is still not appropriate to assume that they have opted into taking a similar risk on the next set of prerelease versions.

+Npm default to `=` didn't reveal the real problem of these rules, but at least their user clearly opt-in for these rules by using `^` on a pre-release.
+Npm behavior with `^` have the same problem than Cargo.

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions